-The NSF Mentorship Program pairs talented, experienced NSF alumni in college or recent college graduates with high school students to build a relationship based on coaching and counseling.
+The NorthSouth Foundation Mentorship Program pairs talented, experienced NorthSouth Foundation alumni in college or recent college graduates with high school students to build a relationship based on coaching and counseling.

 We believe that high school students could benefit from a 'big sibling' to converse with, identify priorities, and stay focused.
 Oftentimes, mentees are more likely to identify themselves with a mentor close in age, rather than a parent.

 The mentee participates in a monthly session (via phone or Skype) with the mentor, and follows up via e-mail.
-In exchange, parents fund one $250 scholarship for NSF when enrolling.
+In exchange, parents fund one $250 scholarship for NorthSouth Foundation when enrolling.
 If you are interested, please let us know using the following link:

-Mentors gain the satisfaction of helping a fellow NSF student maximize his/her high school experience and gain admission to strong universities.
-In doing so, mentors raise money for the NSF cause.
+Mentors gain the satisfaction of helping a fellow NorthSouth Foundation student maximize his/her high school experience and gain admission to strong universities.
+In doing so, mentors raise money for the NorthSouth Foundation cause.
 Thus their impact is twofold.